MehmetCDmr/aws_capstone_static-s3/README.md

     - Download the "clarusway_aws_capstone" folder from Github repository,

-    - Install the requirements using requirements.txt in 'clarusway_aws_capstone' folder
+    - Install the requirements using requirements.txt

     - Deploy the Django application on port 80.